abdoo8080/tutorials/install_petalinux_tools/install_petalinux_tools.md

     ```bash
     sudo dpkg-reconfigure dash
     ```
    You will get a promt asking if you want to use `dash` as your default system shell.
 Select `No`.
-Close your terminal.
+Close all of your open terminal windows.

 ## Next Steps
 Now that you have installed Petalinux tools, you can move on to the next tutorial to [build a Petalinux OS](../build_petalinux_os/build_petalinux_os.md) for the Ultra96v2 development board.